 5th Grader Alicia Wolfe

 2016 Elementary Grand Champion, CASAC Science Fair

-Students in grades 5-8 must participate in the Carlisle Area Science Advisory Committee (CASAC) Science Fair in alternate school years.
+Students in grades 5-8 must participate in the Carlisle Area Science Advisory Committee (CASAC) Science Fair every other year.
 Students may prepare projects for the fair each year beginning in grade 4.
-In the years when projects are not required, the school provides additional awards to encourage all students to continue their growth in the area of the scientific method.
+In the years when projects are not required, the school provides additional awards to encourage all students to continue their growth using the scientific method.

 The Mid-Atlantic Christian Schools Association (MACSA) sponsors a regional spelling bee each year.
 Our school spelling bee is held in February and the top two spellers in 5th & 6th grades (combined) and the top two spellers in 7th & 8th grades (combined) represent us at the regional bee.

 Each grade takes at least two field trips during the school year.
-Below is a partial list of past field trips.
+Some of our past field trips are:

 1st Grade: Lake Tobias Wildlife Park and Colonel Denning State Park